Snowflake-Labs/spcs-templates/application-observability/README.md

 The application is instrumented with OpenTelemetry.
 When deployed in Snowflake SPCS and its APIs are invoked, observability data is sent to a Snowflake-deployed OpenTelemetry Collector, which subsequently routes the data to the configured event table.

+> **Note:**
-> **Note:** Sample code provided uses custom Snowflake TraceId Generator when generating traces to ensure consistency with other Snowflake products.
+> The sample code provided uses a custom Snowflake TraceId Generator when generating traces, which is required for Snowflake to display traces and spans in the Snowsight UI.

 #### APIs